SHARE

 Editorial supporting image C: Two vehicles from brands mentioned in 'BMW Alerts Owners to Takata Airbag Risks – Daily Car News (2025-11-06)' presented

-• Action items: check your VIN, contact a dealer, book the free fix.
+• Action plan: check your VIN, call a dealer, book the free fix.

 Enthusiast corner: the minivan hero and a Fox-body fever dream